sdsanchezm/linux-all/cert/README.md

 - Commands, list of options, arguments
 ### cat
+- Examples
-    - cat file.txt
+    - `cat file.txt`
-    - cat -A file.txt - all non-printing characters
+    - `cat -A file.txt - all non-printing characters`
-    - cat -n file.txt - - numbers
+    - `cat -n file.txt - - numbers`
 ### cd
 - classic, real classic

 ### find
+- Example
     - **`-print`**:
     Outputs the full pathname of the matched files or directories.
 This is the default action if no other action is specified.